sudipnmsu/reverse-engineering/reports/Week6.md

 All the control flow problems start from `main` and have to land on the sink `win` function to crack the password.
 We can start inspecting the code from `main` and keep going through `rock`, `paper`, `scissors`, `lizard`, `spock` and finally reach the function `win`.
 As we start inspecting the code, we can write the rules along the way:

-- `main`: password is more than 16 characters.
+- `main`: password is 16 characters or more.
 - `rock`: `input[3]` is ‘2’.
 - `paper`: `input[7]` is `%` by guessing `input[7] = 37` so that `input[7] - 37` equals 0 which leads us to bypass the `uVar1 & 1 = 0` if statement.
 - `scissors`: The if statement in the middle of the code shows that `input[0]` has to be `A` (65) to go to the next function.